loblivious/SpaceX/README.md

-Play it on the [GitHub page](https://loblivious.github.io/spacex/)!

 ABOUT
 ==
 Spacex is an app that visualizes the predicted path of Starlink satellites launched by SpaceX.

+It requires you to enter the latitude, longitude, altitude, and the radius to search for the satellites that match the requirements.
+Then you can decide for how long you want to track these satellites and select the satellites to show on the map.

+The map will show the predicted path for a satellite (one second in real life is one minute for the satellite).

+Play it on the [GitHub page](https://loblivious.github.io/spacex/)!